|

 Nagoya exceedingly unpleasant with a couple hundred mile an hour wind in

+his face).
 The single item that

 was most time consuming however was dealing with the B-25 decal problem.